 Community Lead must:

-Oversee the development and implementation of a Community Alignment plan for their community.
+Oversee the development and implementation of plans required for model implementation for their community.

 Coordinate with all certified providers in its identified community so that all families with newborns are contacted no later than two weeks after birth of the newborn to engage families and offer services.